Investment in R&D, particularly in new materials, is increasingly essential to maintain fine watchmaking at an exceptional level.

 Michel Jeannot heads the Bureau d’Information et de Presse Horlogère (BIPH) in Switzerland, a team of journalists working with some fifteen media worldwide.
 His confident and at times caustic style is equally at home with technical subjects as writing about the challenges facing the sector and its economy.
 He is founder and editor-in-chief of Montres Le Guide (205,000 circulation) and of the WtheJournal.com multimedia platforms.
 His articles can be read in Bilan, Le Figaro, Huffington Post and HH Magazine online.

 Sean Li has always been fascinated by timekeeping, and was truly drawn into its inner workings when he took a close look at a perpetual calendar for the first time.
-Working in information technology until 2009, his career changed significantly when he took on the editorial director’s role at Revolution magazine in Hong Kong.
-In addition to Revolution Hong Kong, Sean oversees watch content for Tatler in Asia, and has been a member of the jury for the Grand Prix d’Horlogerie de Genève since 2012.
+Working in information technology until 2009, his career changed significantly when he took on the editorial director’s role of a prominent watch publication in Hong Kong.
+He is now with Blackbird Watch Manual, a new dedicated digital publication with a focus on highly curated, independent stories that celebrate the art and passion of watchmaking.

 Fine Watch consultant and vice president of the Espace Horloger museum, Vallée de Joux, Switzerland